Riverbend Music Center: Jimmy Buffett at Riverbend

-Jimmy Buffett has played at Riverbend every year since 1988.
-As of his 2008 appearance, he has performed for 41 consecutive sell-out crowds.
-There are only two other venues at which he has played more shows (Comcast Center and Merriweather Post Pavilion).
-His following in Cincinnati started at Kings Island's Timberwolf Amphitheater, where the phrase Parrotheads was coined.
-Every year since, his concerts sell out in minutes, and is one of the toughest tickets to get in Cincinnati.
+Gulf and western singer-songwriter Jimmy Buffett played at Riverbend every year from 1988 to 2022.
+As of his 2008 appearance, he had performed for 41 consecutive sell-out crowds.
+There are only two other venues at which he played more shows (Comcast Center and Merriweather Post Pavilion).
+His following in Cincinnati started at Kings Island's Timberwolf Amphitheater, where the term "Parrotheads" was coined.
+Every year after, his concerts sold out in minutes, and was one of the toughest tickets to get in Cincinnati.
 Because of the sellouts, he played two shows in 1989.
-As shows continued to sell out, Buffett was one of a few artists who played multiple nights at Riverbend.
+As shows continued to sell out, Buffett was one of a few performers who played multiple nights at Riverbend.
 He played two shows in 1989 and 1990, three in 1991, four in 1992, and a five-night stint in 1993.
 He continued to play multiple nights through 2000.
-During the summer of 2001, fans in Cincinnati were disappointed when only one show was played that year.
-Even though the shows continued to sell out in record breaking time, he has just played one show each year since 2001.
+During the summer of 2001, fans in Cincinnati were disappointed when only one show was played.
+Even though the shows continued to sell out in record breaking time, he only played one show each year from 2001 to 2022.
+(Buffett died in 2023.)

 During his two-night stay at Riverbend in 1990, he recorded live songs for the album Feeding Frenzy.